 - An introduction to health care professions with emphasis on clinical laboratory science.

-- Earn certification from a NAACLS Approved Phlebotomy Program
+- Certification from a NAACLS Approved Phlebotomy Program.

 - Outline the structure of the health care delivery system, the roles and responsibilities of healthcare personnel, and communicate using accurate medical terminology.

-- Differentiate the major laboratory departments and laboratory staff and correlate laboratory testing with diagnosis and treatment regimes.
+- Differentiate the major laboratory departments and laboratory personnel.

 - Elucidate and practice correct specimen collection in the laboratory and in Point of Care testing.